-An independent think & do tank dedicated to the UK’s creative, cultural & heritage ecosystem.
+We’re an independent ‘think & do tank’ dedicated to the UK’s creative, cultural & heritage ecosystem…

 -

-Our work doesn’t sit on shelves; it moves agendas forward and empowers organisations to act with confidence.
+Our work doesn’t sit on shelves: it moves agendas forward and empowers organisations to act with more confidence.

-From incisive policy reviews and insight-driven discussion papers to peer-reviewed academic research, our work sparks debate and leads to real-world impact.
+From incisive policy reviews and insight-driven discussion papers to detailed evaluations and peer-reviewed academic research, our work sparks debate and leads to real-world impact.

 -